 When a child speaks or acts in a spirit of hostility against another child, parents must correct that behavior with immediate gentle correction.
 Gentle, because the child is not doing it deliberately.
-But when gentle correction is proven futile after a couple of times, the correction should taken on a sterner approach.
-But our Creator has put within every child an innate desire to please their parents.
-When they see that they have done something displeasing to their parents, and that the parents are not happy with them as before, extremely rare is the child who would not want to do all they can to regain their sense of assurance of their parents’ delight in them.
+But when gentle correction is proven futile after a couple of times, the correction should take on a sterner approach.
+But our Creator has put within every child an innate desire to please es parents.
+When e sees that e has done something displeasing to es parents, and that the parents are not happy with em as before, extremely rare is the child who would not want to do all he or she can to regain es sense of assurance of es parents’ delight in em.

-But should it happen very rarely that a child continues to display a wrong attitude, and gentle and stern correction (including withdrawal of privileges and other forms of nonphysical correction) are not effective enough, then, and only then, should the parent resort to a physical rod.
-When such a situation happens, the parent may take the child and give him a smart, but not too hard, smack on the seat with their palm or a flat object.
-Alternatively, they can use a thin switch for a single whip below the knees.
+But should it happen on rare occasions that a child continues to display a wrong attitude, and gentle and stern correction (including withdrawal of privileges and other forms of nonphysical correction) are not effective enough, then, and only then, should the parent resort to a physical rod.
+When such a situation happens, the parent may take the child and give em a smart, but not too hard, smack on the seat with es palm or a flat object.
+Alternatively, e can use a thin switch for a single whip below the knees.
 Just a single whack or whip.

 You should absolutely never punish your child when there is even a trace of anger in your mind.
 A child corrected in anger is a child that imbibes a similar quality – a spirit of retaliation.
-That’s actually what the parent is doing when they hit a child in anger – retaliating against their child because the child has done something that offended them, not solely because the child has done something that endangers the future of their soul.
+That’s actually what the parent is doing when e hits a child in anger – retaliating against es child because the child has done something that offended em, not solely because the child has done something that endangers the future of es soul.

 If you feel anger in you, pause, and pray a short prayer for wisdom and restrain in correcting your child.
 When your emotions are under control, then take the paddle or switch and correct your child.

 I know from experience that just a single use of the paddle is enough.
-For some sensitive children, even the sight of the parent taking a cane to punish him is effective enough.
-If child shows much fear in sighting his instrument of torture (for that’s how any normal child will view the rod), refrain!
-Call you child, and tell him firmly that if he doesnt want to be caned, then he should never repeat the offence again.
+For some sensitive children, even the sight of the parent taking a cane to punish em is effective enough.
+If your child shows much fear in sighting es instrument of torture (for that’s how any normal child will view the rod), refrain!
+Call your child, and tell him or her firmly that if e doesn’t want to be caned, then e should never repeat the offense again.
 Only an unusual child will refuse to immediately accept this condition for nonpunishment.
-You have already used the rod on your child, although it did not land on his body.
+You have already used the rod on your child, though it did not land on es body.

 After you are done with the correction, there comes the ‘restoration of hearts’ phase between parent and child.

-In the mind of the child, his parent’s punishment of him, no matter how much he himself feels he has earned it, is a short breaching of the absolute confidence he has in the one person he loves and adores above everyone and everything else.
+In the mind of the child, es parent’s punishment of em, no matter how much e himself feels e has earned it, is a short breaching of the absolute confidence e has in the one person e loves and adores above everyone and everything else.
 This temporary breaching, if left unattended, creates a deeper sense of rejection in the child.
-He feels the parent may have never really forgiven him fully, or that his parent’s love for him may have diminished.
+E feels the parent may have never really forgiven em fully, or that es parent’s love for em may have diminished.
 Unwise parents have suffered the consequence of little children being left alone with their hurt emotions after physical or verbal chastisement.
 The effect of unattended hurt is seen in the rebellious responses of the child when he or she becomes a teen.

 Soon after the rod is administered – in situations where it is absolutely necessary to save the child’s attitude from being hardened in hatred or rebellion – the father or mother should make the first move of reconciliation.
-The parent should go to where the child is, embrace him and tell him that dad, or mom, loves him and he is just as dear to them as before.
+The parent should go to where the child is, embrace em and tell em that dad, or mom, loves em and he or she is just as dear to them as before.
 Some children may be immediately comforted, some others may take a little longer for their hurt to be soothed.
-However long it takes, the first priority in life for the parent then is for him to turn his child’s heart back to him as before.
+However long it takes, the first priority in life for the parent then is for em to turn es child’s heart back to em as before.

 Another situation where the rod may be necessary is when the child repeatedly forgets or ignores a strict instruction of the parent, the disregard of which may endanger the child’s physical life.
 For example, a child continuing to go to a dangerous area to play, or a stubborn tendency to get into fights, or repeated stealing, or repeated lying.
 By ‘repeated’, I mean’ doing it again after being warned at least three or four times.